wbbradley/ace/README.md

 - [ ] Use DIBuilder to add line-level debugging information
 - [ ] Rework debug logging to filter based on taglevels, rather than just one global level (to enable debugging particular parts more specifically)
 - [ ] enable linking to variadic functions (like printf)
+- [ ] write a C integer promotion compatibility test as part of test framework